Fermo chasuble of St. Thomas Becket: Background

 St. Thomas Becket was born in December 1118 to devout Catholic merchant parents in Cheapside, London.
-As an adult he began his work as an accountant for three years.
+As an adult, he began his work as an accountant for three years.
 He was then introduced to Archbishop Theobald and joined his household.
-During his time there, he and the Archbishop became close and he was sent to study civil and canon law in Italy and France.
+During his time there, he and the Archbishop became close, and he was sent to study civil and canon law in Italy and France.
 In 1154, he was appointed the Archdeacon of Canterbury and, three months later, King Henry II appointed him chancellor.
-As chancellor he grew very close with the king and was known for living a lavish, expensive lifestyle.
-However, after being elected Archbishop of Canterbury a year after Theobald’s death in 1161, he became very pious and began disagreeing with the king on many issues.
+As chancellor he grew close with the king and was known for living a lavish, expensive lifestyle.
+However, after being elected Archbishop of Canterbury a year after Theobald's death in 1161, he became very pious and began disagreeing with the king on many issues.
 Their relationship became quarrelsome to the point that King Henry II exiled him between November 1164 and December 1170.
 At the end of his exile, four knights, inspired by the words of King Henry, killed him on December 29, 1170.
 Three years later, he was canonized by Pope Alexander III.

+After Becket's death

-It is said that after his burial at the Canterbury Cathedral, miracles began taking place at the site.
-According to John of Salisbury, a friend of St. Thomas and one of his biographers, paralytics, blind, deaf, and mute people, and lepers were cured and the dead were resurrected at St. Thomas’ burial sites.
-These accounts inspired the Knights of Saint Thomas, whose followers would later become the Knights Hospitaller, to found a church and hospital dedicated to Thomas Becket.
+It is said that after his burial at Canterbury Cathedral, miracles began taking place at the site.
+According to John of Salisbury, a friend of St. Thomas and one of his biographers, paralytics, blind, deaf, and mute people, and lepers were cured and the dead were resurrected at St. Thomas’ burial site.
+These accounts inspired the Knights of Saint Thomas - whose followers would later become the Knights Hospitaller - to found a church and hospital dedicated to Thomas Becket.
 Large numbers of pilgrims began traveling to Canterbury to pray or be healed.

-The chasuble is said to have been a relic as it was the garment Becket was buried in 1170, however other sources dispute if the textile was even fashioned into the chasuble during Becket's life.
-Simon-Cahn provides evidence that perhaps the chasuble was created after Becket’s death to emulate the chasuble he was buried in, and this garment gained notoriety from the Cult of Saint Thomas Becket, which was increasing in size at that time.
-The exact provenance of the object is not known, but it appeared in Fermo, Italy as a reliquary under the rebuilding of the cathedral in Fermo under Bishop Presbitero.
+The chasuble is said to have been a relic, as it was supposedly the garment in which Becket was buried in 1170; however, other sources dispute whether the textile was even fashioned into the chasuble during Becket's lifetime.
+Simon-Cahn provides evidence that the chasuble may have been created after Becket's death to emulate the chasuble he was buried in, and this garment gained notoriety from the Cult of Saint Thomas Becket, which was increasing in size at that time.
+The exact provenance of the garment is unknown, but it appeared in Fermo, Italy as a reliquary under the rebuilding of the cathedral in Fermo under Bishop Presbitero.